Coleen Nolan: Controversies

-In January 2007, during a debate on Loose Women about gay adoption, Nolan said that gay people should not be allowed to adopt children, followed by her opinion that "there's only so much I want to accept".
+In January 2007, during a debate on Loose Women about same-sex adoption, Nolan said that gay people should not be allowed to adopt children, followed by her opinion that "there's only so much I want to accept".

-In May 2015, she compared gay rights with supporting ISIS and said that bakery owners should be permitted to discriminate against same-sex couples who wish to buy a wedding cake.
-Her comments were made on Loose Women after a Belfast bakery company was successfully sued for refusing to bake a cake in support of same-sex marriage.
+In May 2015, she compared gay rights with supporting ISIS, and said that bakery owners should be permitted to discriminate against same-sex couples who wish to buy a wedding cake.
+Her comments were made on Loose Women after a Belfast bakery company was sued for refusing to bake a cake in support of same-sex marriage.
 Following the show, some viewers took to Twitter and called for ITV to dismiss Nolan for making the comments.

-In August 2018, she and fellow Loose Women panellists Linda Nolan, Janet Street-Porter and Linda Robson caused controversy due to their actions in an on-air argument with guest Kim Woodburn which led to Woodburn walking off set crying after the topic of her child abuse arose.
-Woodburn and Nolan had an onscreen history of a sour relationship due to comments and claims made from both parties in the Celebrity Big Brother house in 2017.
+In August 2018, Nolan, her sister Linda and fellow Loose Women panellists Janet Street-Porter and Linda Robson caused controversy due to their actions in an on-air argument with guest Kim Woodburn, which led to Woodburn walking off set crying after the topic of Woodburn's childhood abuse arose.
+Woodburn and Coleen Nolan had an onscreen history of a difficult relationship due to comments and claims made from both parties in the Celebrity Big Brother house in 2017.
 Woodburn had been invited to come on the show to reconcile with Nolan, but later claimed her attendance was due to the money offered.
-The row led to over 8,000 complaints to Ofcom, with the majority accusing Nolan and her fellow panellists of 'bullying Woodburn'.
-Some of Woodburn's supporters even set up a campaign to have Nolan removed from the Loose Women panel completely.
-She apologised on This Morning in September 2018 and confirmed that she had taken a break from Loose Women and that she had also postponed her 'Never Too Late' solo concert tour.
-She returned to Loose Women in December 2018.
+The row led to over 8,000 complaints to Ofcom, with the majority accusing Nolan and her fellow panellists of "bullying Woodburn".
+Some of Woodburn's supporters also set up a campaign to have Nolan removed from the Loose Women panel completely.
+Nolan apologised on This Morning in September 2018.
+She confirmed that she had taken a break from Loose Women, and that she had also postponed her Never Too Late solo concert tour.
+Nolan returned to Loose Women in December 2018.